TheHive-Project/TheHiveDocs/admin/webhook.md

 }
 ```

-Proxy and SSL configuration can be added in the same manner than MISP or Cortex
+Proxy and SSL configuration can be added in the same manner as MISP or Cortex
 (cf. [configuration guide, section 8.
 HTTP client configuration](configuration.md#8-http-client-configuration):

 ```